Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

  }
 ```

-Here is a demonstration of the new result as a side-by-side comparison of a simple sphere illuminated by the Ennis environment: on the left I'm simply doing AO*irradiance while on the right I'm using the new irradiance estimate accounting for AO.
+Here is a demonstration of the new result as a side-by-side comparison of a simple sphere illuminated by the Ennis environment: on the left I'm simply doing AO*irradiance while on the right I'm using the new irradiance estimate accounting for the AO-guided aperture angle.

 ![File:IrradianceAOSphereDemo.gif](images/SH/IrradianceAOSphereDemo.gif)